coffeebank/coffee-maubot/urlpreview/README.md

 ### Known Bugs

+- As of v0.3, image previews will expire after a few days.
+If you would like to preserve any images, please manually copy-paste reupload the images into chat as an uploaded image.
 - YouTube doesn't put line breaks in their `og:description`, which may lead to improperly parsed links in your Matrix client.